-Our U.S. and international operations and warehouse facilities are susceptible to losses and interruptions caused by floods, hurricanes, earthquakes, typhoons, and similar natural disasters, public health emergencies, as well as power outages, telecommunications failures, and similar events.
+Our U.S. and international operations and warehouse facilities are susceptible to losses and interruptions caused by floods, hurricanes, earthquakes, wildfires, typhoons, and similar natural disasters, public health emergencies, as well as power outages, telecommunications failures, and similar events.
+Climate change may exacerbate certain of these threats, including the frequency and severity of weather-related events and other natural disasters.